cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

 This means that every node template who's type is `nodecellar.nodes.MongoDatabase` will have to specify a value for this property.
 - It also maps its lifecycle operations to bash scripts.
 Remember, these operations are invoked when running the `install` workflow.
 These scripts are responsible for taking the properties and actually doing something with them. <br>
-In this case, the *start-mongo.sh* script uses the *port* property to configure the data base port.
+In this case, the *start-mongo.sh* script uses the *port* property to configure the database port.

 In the same manner, we define our additional types, to eventually get this blueprint: